storyteller/Storyteller/documentation/documentation/ui/index.md

 <!--Url:ui-->

 <div class="alert alert-warning" role="alert"><strong>Warning!</strong> As of now, Storyteller 3.0 is only running on Windows.
-Before Storyteller 3.0 is officially released, we will be replacing Katana with NOWIN -- an alternative that does not require elevated privileges.
-We will also ensure that Storyteller 3.0 is completely usable on OSX and Linux via Mono.
+Before Storyteller 3.0 is officially released, we will also ensure that Storyteller 3.0 is completely usable on OSX and Linux via Mono.
 </div>

 Storyteller comes with an embedded web application to author and interactively execute specifications with a rich client.
 To launch the application, use the `st open` command from described below.
 See <[linkto:documentation/getting_started]> for more information about the `ST.exe` tool distributed with Storyteller.